Find Grad Schools

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In 2016, there was an estimated number of 132,500 jobs in the United States for Biochemical Engineer.
+There were about 132,500 jobs for Biochemical Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Biochemical Engineer by 2026.
 There will be an estimated 9,500 positions for Biochemical Engineer per year.

 undefined